Research & Publications

 2021

-idents, Stable Properties: Perspectives on Rent Control, Eviction Moratoriums, and Other Contemporary Approaches
+Stable Residents, Stable Properties: Perspectives on Rent Control, Eviction Moratoriums, and Other Contemporary Approaches

 ULI Terwilliger Center for Housing conducted an applied policy research project that engages with a wide range of practitioners representing both the tenant and real estate industry perspectives to define a vision for the tenant-landlord relationship in a post-pandemic world.

-Equitable Investment in Infrastructur
+Equitable Investment in Infrastructure and Housing

 The Shaw Symposium is an annual forum endowed by former ULI chairman Charles “Charlie” H. Shaw that brings together a selection of leading national experts and practitioners to address the challenges and opportunities of urban neighborhoods.
 The 2021 virtual event focused on the nexus of infrastructure, housing, and equity, and this report captures attendees’ high-level recommendations and a framework to assist local communities in designing and implementing infrastructure investments.